 Supreme Court Bail Applications

-Unlike in the Local or District Courts, you will probably only be able to make one application to the Supreme Court for bail.
-The Supreme Court must refuse to hear repeat bail applications unless you can show that there are grounds for a further application.
-Acceptable grounds are:
+Unlike in the Local or District Courts, a person is generally only able to make one application to the Supreme Court for bail.
+The Supreme Court must refuse to hear repeat bail applications unless the applicant can show that there are grounds for a further bail application.

-- You were not legally represented when the previous application was dealt with but you now have legal representation.
+- The accused was not legally represented when the previous application was dealt with but now has legal representation.

-- You are going to present information that is relevant to the grant of bail and that was not presented to the Court in the previous application.
+- The accused is going to present information that is relevant to the grant of bail and that was not presented to the court in the previous application.